Does the institution have one or more priest chaplains on campus for the Sacraments and spiritual direction? (Yes/No)

 The University has other traditional celebrations like Holy Spirit Mass (September 1st), Immaculate Conception Novena (November 30th to December 8th), Celebration of Our Lady of Guadalupe (December 12th), Christmas Celebration (December), Ash Wednesday, Adoration Lignum Crucis (5th Friday in Lent), Celebration of Our Lady of Fair Love (May 1st), Celebration Beato Don Alvaro del Portillo (May 12th), Celebration San Josemaría Escrivá (June 26th) .

 The chaplaincy organizes pilgrimages to Camino de Santiago, Rome, Lourdes, Javierada and Holy Land.
 The chaplaincy also organizes Catholic doctrine courses for Baptism, Confirmation or Marriage preparation.

 Does your institution offer retreat programs available to all Catholic students at least annually?
+(Yes/No)

 The chaplaincy organizes times of prayer on campus once a month in the Chapel of Edificio Amigos and 2 days retreats off campus for students.

 Please describe any formal programs to foster vocations to the priesthood and religious life:

 At the university there is no formal programs to foster vocations.
 Nevertheless, chaplains help individually every student who has interest in discovering their personal vocation.

 If your institution has formal vocation programs, about how many students participate in them each year?

 Are you aware of any graduates from your institution (not including seminary students, if any) who are ordained to the priesthood or have entered religious life?
 Please describe.